 My toolbox of qualitative methods is based on

-I develop strong and exciting concepts through iterative sketching, prototyping and user involvement.
-I am a strong believer in insight-driven design, where insights are used to improve concepts and product ideas throughout the process.
+I develop strong and compelling concepts through iterative sketching, prototyping, and user involvement.
+I live by the mantra that "God is in the (essential) detail," and I am a firm believer in qualifying concept work through insights.
 Insights can be anything that informs design decisions: User needs, business requirements, or technological limitations.

 - Pen & paper to sketch and ideate.

 - Detailed wireframes with attention to content and microcopy.

 - Interactive prototypes to test flows with users.

 - Storyboards or other narratives to convey user empathy.

 - Tools such as Sketch, Axure, Invision, or proto.io.

 A good product doesn't just happen.
 It's brought into existence by combining the right activities at the right time.
 I love to stage and facilitate design processes that use existing resources within the organization, combined with new insights and perspectives.